zkotti/fun-in-lockdown/guide.md

 Source: [http://www.bbc.com/earth/story/20150923-the-sun-creates-space-weather-that-affects-us-all?referer=https%3A%2F%2Fwww.google.gr%2F&referer=https%3A%2F%2Fwww.google.gr%2F&referer=https%3A%2F%2Fwww.google.gr%2F&referer=https%3A%2F%2Fwww.google.gr%2F](http://www.bbc.com/earth/story/20150923-the-sun-creates-space-weather-that-affects-us-all?referer=https%3A%2F%2Fwww.google.gr%2F&referer=https%3A%2F%2Fwww.google.gr%2F&referer=https%3A%2F%2Fwww.google.gr%2F&referer=https%3A%2F%2Fwww.google.gr%2F)

-Solar strom is a common phenomenom that the sun vommits million tons of plasma and radiation in random destinations, known as Coronal Mass Ejections (CME).
+Solar strom is a common phenomenon that the sun vomit's million tons of plasma and radiation in random destinations, known as Coronal Mass Ejections (CME).
 A simple solar storm doesn't affect the earth, because atmosphere works as a filter to such waves, but if the wave is too big, then the wave will affect the global communication system and all the devices that use electricity will be out of order.
-Althought this effect affects the earth twice in a century, the mechanics know how to protect the system.
+Although this effect affects the earth twice in a century, the mechanics know how to protect the system.

 Click **here** for tutorial:
 - [here](https://www.youtube.com/watch?v=oHHSSJDJ4oo&ab_channel=Kurzgesagt%E2%80%93InaNutshell)